CV

 3. Skills section

 The separate skills section is an opportunity to present a comprehensive list of both hard and soft skills.
 Utilise this space to include skills that may not find a place elsewhere on your CV.
 Opt for a clean, horizontally listed format with separators like commas or vertical bars.
-Please note that we advise only including hard skills in your skills sections, so make your choice with caution and always refer to the job’s requirements.
+Please remember to include only hard skills in your skills section.
+Choose carefully and always check the job requirements.

 Skills